Chain complex: Singular homology

 where the hat denotes the omission of a vertex.
 That is, the boundary of a singular simplex is the alternating sum of restrictions to its faces.
 It can be shown that ∂2 = 0, so $(C_\bullet, \partial_\bullet)$ is a chain complex; the singular homology $H_\bullet(X)$ is the homology of this complex.

 Singular homology is a useful invariant of topological spaces up to homotopy equivalence.
 The degree zero homology group is a free abelian group on the path-components of X.

 de Rham cohomology

 The differential k-forms on any smooth manifold M form a real vector space called Ωk(M) under addition.

 The exterior derivative d maps Ωk(M) to Ωk+1(M), and d = 0 follows essentially from symmetry of second derivatives, so the vector spaces of k-forms along with the exterior derivative are a cochain complex.

-The cohomology of this complex is called the de Rham cohomology of M. The homology group in dimension zero is isomorphic to the vector space of locally constant functions from M to R. Thus for a compact manifold, this is the real vector space whose dimension is the number of connected components of M.
+The cohomology of this complex is called the de Rham cohomology of M. Locally constant functions are designated with its isomorphism $\Re^c$ with c the count of mutually disconnected components of M. This way the complex was extended to leave the complex exact at zero-form level using the subset operator.

 Smooth maps between manifolds induce chain maps, and smooth homotopies between maps induce chain homotopies.